alfredasare/my-portfolio/src/markdown-pages/react-with-parcel.md

 All we basically did was create a home components and styled it using the home.styles.css.
 We then imported this into the App.jsx file.
 In the App.jsx file, we also import our App.css to make use of our App styles.
 Finally, we import the App component into the index.js to render our App component to the screen.

 That's basically it.
 We have successfully set up React using Parcel.
-You can find the code in this Github repo.
+You can find the code in <a href="https://github.com/alfredasare/react-with-parcel.git" target="_blank" rel="noopener noreferrer">this Github repo</a>.
 Until the next post, happy coding! :punch: